- Encountering the VMWare Operating System not found error can stop you in your tracks while using VM.

 - Select Hardware from the top of the screen.

-- Scroll down and click on CD/DVD (SATA) once to select it.
+- Scroll down and click on CD/DVD (SATA).

-- Change the Connection toggle to Use physical drive on the right-hand panel.
+- Change the Connection toggle in Use physical drive on the right-hand panel.

-- From the drop-down menu select the optical drive that you’re inserting the installation media in.
+- From the drop-down menu select the optical drive that you’re inserting the installation media in, and click OK.

 - Start again the Virtual Machine.